jdlafrance/img-fcc/README.md

-This is a url shortener microservice built for FCC basejump challenges.
+This is a Image Search Abstraction Layer built for FCC